schmaustech/edge-latency-bandwidth/README.md

 iperf Done.
 ~~~

+From the test results we can see the tc rule reduced the speed on the interface.
+Now lets try again with a 256kbit rate setting:

 ~~~bash
 # tc qdisc replace dev eno1 root tbf rate 256kbit buffer 256kb latency 100ms
 # iperf3 -c 192.168.0.5